How To Make Springerle Cookies

 WHAT IS THE SPRINGERLE COOKIE TEXTURE LIKE?

 The perfect Springerle should have a delicate, crunchy outside and a slightly chewy center.
 If you’re looking for a soft, cake-like cookie, Springerle are not it.
 But they are so, so delicious and perfect for dunking in your favorite coffee or cocoa.

 Cornstarch doesn’t absorb as much moisture as flour so it will stay on the surface of the dough more so than flour.
 And it’s easier to brush off!

 The easiest is to use a cookie cutter that is the right size to trim the access dough from around the imprint.
-You can use a pasta cutter as well or a butter knife.
+You can use a pasta cutter as well or a dough cutter or knife.

-Just after cutting out the cookie, take the bottom of a pen (clean!) or a kebab skewer and press it into the dough to create a hole.
+Just after cutting out the cookie, take the bottom of a pen (clean!), chopstick or a kebab skewer and press it into the dough to create a hole.
 After they’re baked and cool, thread a beautiful ribbon through the hole and there you go!

 And here’s the recipe!
 With lots of details du coup!
 I hope you enjoy making these as families have for years and years, and wish you a Merry Christmas!

 SAVE THE TIPS AND THE RECIPE FOR LATER BY PINNING IT TO PINTEREST!

 Springerle Cookie Recipe